LycheeOrg/Lychee-Docker/README.md

 Note that in order to avoid writing credentials directly into the file, you can create a `db_secrets.env` and use the `env_file` directive (see the [docs](https://docs.docker.com/compose/environment-variables/#the-env_file-configuration-option)).

+### Docker secrets

+As an alternative to passing sensitive information via environment variables, _FILE may be appended to some of the environment variables, causing the initialization script to load the values for those variables from files present in the container.
+In particular, this can be used to load passwords from Docker secrets stored in /run/secrets/<secret_name> files.

+If both the original variable and the _FILE (e.g. both DB_PASSWORD and DB_PASSWORD_FILE) are set, the original variable will be used.

+The following _FILE variables are supported:

+* DB_PASSWORD_FILE
+* REDIS_PASSWORD_FILE
+* MAIL_PASSWORD_FILE

 ## Available environment variables and defaults

 If you do not provide environment variables or `.env` file, the [example .env file](https://github.com/LycheeOrg/Lychee/blob/master/.env.example) will be used with some values already set by default.